fallingsprings/couch-add-ons/character-counter/README.md

 # Character Counter
 ## Add Character Counters to Fields in the Admin Panel

 This custom tag allows you to attach character counters of different kinds to any field in the Couch Admin Panel.
 The tag can set any number of counters with several different types available.
-They can be a useful tool for seo and meta tags, or anywhere the editor needs to be aware of the constraints on a text region.
+They can be a useful tool for SEO and meta tags, or anywhere the editor needs to be aware of the constraints on a text region.

 The tag itself is essentially a container for the javascript code that creates the counters.
-It is meant to be added to the new 'cms:script' tag nested inside the 'cms:config_form_view' tag.
+It is meant to be added to the 'cms:script' tag nested inside the 'cms:config_form_view' tag in your template.
 It can share the space with other custom javascript.

     <cms:config_form_view>
     	<cms:script>